miklevin/MikeLev.in/_posts/2025-03-16-ai-facilitating-self-improvement.md

 ---

+## Making the Most of Sunday's Self-Improvement Time

 So, I approach the rest of today, this precious Sunday of potentially life-changing self-improvement time which the week's hustle bustle won't intrude into to make a sort of hail mary play.
 I took a big step yesterday externalizing